cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 e.g. https://api.github.com/repos/falcosecurity/falco/releases/latest

-If sub components are specified then the pipeline will be triggered once per sub component.
+If configurations are specified then the pipeline will be triggered once per configuration.

 Note: 08:00 UTC is chosen to be during daylight when solar energy should be available.